Trump Spokeswoman Mercedes Schlapp Walks Away From Reporters After Being Asked If Wind Turbines Cause Cancer

-Mercedes Schlapp offered no answer this week when asked to back up Donald Trump’s odd claim that wind turbines cause cancer, with the White House spokeswoman instead abruptly walking away from reporters when pressed on his claim.
+Mercedes Schlapp offered no answer this week when asked to back up Donald Trump’s claim that wind turbines cause cancer, with the White House spokeswoman instead abruptly walking away from reporters when pressed on the president’s claim.

 Trump is taking widespread criticism for the unfounded claim this week that wind turbines cause cancer, which he said during a rambling appearance at a Republican fundraiser.
 There is no evidence that wind turbines cause cancer, and Popular Science even devoted an article to debunking the odd claim and noting that Trump has told other mistruths about wind power throughout this political career and even before.